dashpradeep99/docker-complete-tutorial/2-orchestration.md

 Now that we have a Swarm cluster, you can now re-deploy DockChat on the Swarm Cluster.

-**Step 1 :** The first step is to point all Docker client commands at the Swarm manager instead of a single local engine.
+**Step 1 :** The first step is to point all Docker client commands at the Swarm manager instead of a single local engine on **node-0**.
 To do so, you need to set `DOCKER_HOST` to point at the Swarm Master's IP and TCP port.
 Remember that Swarm Master is just a container running and listening on port 3375.

 `export DOCKER_HOST={node-0-PrivateIP}:3375`